suborbital/reactr/docs/wasm.md

 The `hivew` toolchain is also in its early days, so please bear with us!

 The currently "supported" language is Rust, but that only means we are providing the boilerplate needed to use Rust/WASM code.
-Any language that compiles to WASM can be used if the functions in [lib.rs](https://github.com/suborbital/hivew/blob/master/rs-builder/src/lib.rs) are re-created for that language.
+Any language that compiles to WASM can be used if the functions in [lib.rs](https://github.com/suborbital/hivew-rs-builder/blob/master/src/lib.rs) are re-created for that language.

 To create a WASM runnable, check out the [hivew CLI](https://github.com/suborbital/hivew).
 Once you've generated a `.wasm` file, you can use it with Hive just like any other Runnable!

-Due to the memory limitations of WASM, WASM runners can only accept a string (rather than arbitrary input) and return a string.
+WASM runners can only accept `[]byte` as input (rather than arbitrary input) and always return `[]byte`.
 WASM runners cannot currently schedule other jobs, though support for that is coming.

 Here's how to use it: